antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 r => CountCharacters(r, "age", "name"))
 </pre>

-Both programs implement a `CountCharacters` method to determine the length of the names.
-By contrast to the snippet above, VectorDataFrameUdfs.cs concludes the UDF by calling CountCharacters with the code `r => CountCharacters(r))`, thus demonstrating the convenience APIs already make data processing in UDFs more concise.
+By contrast, VectorDataFrameUdfs.cs concludes the UDF by calling CountCharacters with the code `r => CountCharacters(r))`.
+Both programs implement a `CountCharacters` method to determine the length of the names, but VectorDataFrameUdfs.cs is already able to make that method call more concise by only requiring 1 input parameter.

-`CountCharacters` is also implemented differently in each program.
+`CountCharacters` is implemented differently in each program.
 In VectorUdfs.cs, the definition is:

 <pre class="prettyprint">
 private static RecordBatch CountCharacters(RecordBatch records, string groupFieldName, string stringFieldName)